Community Clean Air Grant

 You will receive an email confirmation after your submission has been received.

 After reviewing your application, you will be updated on your applications status.
-Applicants can expect to be notified about awarding decisions by:

 Proposals that are not selected will be automatically carried over to be evaluated in the next funding round.
 Proposals expire one year from the original submission date.

 Who?
 The committee makes the final recommendation on who is awarded grants.
 Evaluation committee members include staff from:

 - the Boston Public Health Commission